ImagingDataCommons/idc-sm-annotations-conversion/README.md

 # IDC Annotation Conversion

-Python project for converting Nuclei segmentation annotations to the DICOM format.
+Python project for converting Nuclei segmentation annotations to the DICOM format for ingestion into the Imaging Data Commons.

+The code in this repository is currently under development.

 ### Installation